Metal Gear Solid 2: Sons of Liberty: Plot

-Johnson reveals to Raiden the United States' democratic process is a sham staged by an organization called "the Patriots", who secretly rule the country.
-Furthermore, the Big Shell is a facade to hide Arsenal Gear, a submersible mobile fortress that houses an AI called "GW".
-He explains the leader of Dead Cell is his predecessor George Sears, a clone of Big Boss known as Solidus Snake, who plans to seize Arsenal and overthrow the Patriots.
-Ocelot then kills Johnson.
+Upon being rescued, Johnson reveals to Raiden that the United States' democratic process is merely a drama orchestrated by an organization known as "the Patriots", who secretly control the country from the shadows.
+Furthermore, he reveals that the Big Shell is a façade created to hide Arsenal Gear, a submersible mobile fortress that houses an AI called "GW".
+He explains that the leader of Dead Cell is his predecessor George Sears, a clone of Big Boss known as Solidus Snake, who, having fallen out with the Patriots, plans to seize Arsenal and overthrow them.
+Johnson attempts to make Raiden kill him in order to prevent the Sons of Liberty from carrying out a nuclear strike, but Raiden refuses; Ocelot then appears and kills Johnson instead.

-Raiden rescues computer programmer Emma Emmerich, step-sister of Otacon, who plans to upload a virus into GW to disable Arsenal.
-Vamp stabs Emma, before being shot by Raiden.
-Emma uploads the virus, but dies from her injury as the virus is cut off prematurely.
-Otacon leaves to rescue the hostages while Raiden is captured by the ninja, revealed to be Olga, when Snake seemingly betrays him.
-Big Shell collapses as Arsenal departs.
+Raiden is then tasked with rescuing computer programmer Emma Emmerich, step-sister of Otacon, who plans to upload a virus into GW to disable Arsenal.
+Before he is able to find Emma, Raiden is confronted by Vamp, who he fights and seemingly kills.
+Emma is rescued, but before Raiden is able to rendezvous with Snake and Otacon, Vamp reappears and stabs Emma before being shot by Raiden.
+Emma uploads the virus but dies from her injuries, and the virus is cut off prematurely.
+Snake tasks a distraught Otacon with rescuing the hostages, then seemingly betrays Raiden and allows him to be captured by the ninja, revealed to be Olga.
+The Big Shell collapses as Arsenal departs.

-Raiden awakens on Arsenal before Solidus, who reveals he raised him as a child soldier during the Liberian civil war.
+Raiden awakens on Arsenal before Solidus, who reveals that he was the one who raised Raiden as a child soldier during the Liberian civil war.
 Solidus leaves and Olga frees Raiden, explaining she is a Patriot double-agent forced to aid Raiden in exchange for her child's safety.
-After the Colonel begins acting erratically, Raiden discovers he is a construct of GW, damaged by the virus.
-Rose tells Raiden she had been ordered by the Patriots to become his lover and spy on him, and that she is pregnant with his child.
-Raiden finds Snake, who had helped Olga capture Raiden, so they could gain entry to Arsenal.
+After the Colonel begins acting erratically, Raiden discovers that he has merely been a construct of GW the entire mission, now damaged by the virus.
+Rose confesses to Raiden that she had been ordered by the Patriots to become his lover and spy on him.
+She begins to tell him that she is pregnant with his child, but her transmission is abruptly cut off.
+Raiden finds Snake, who had helped Olga capture Raiden so that they could gain entry to Arsenal.
 Fortune battles Snake, while Raiden is forced into battle with AI-controlled Metal Gear RAYs.
-The virus causes the RAYs to malfunction, and Olga sacrifices herself to save Raiden from Solidus.
+The virus causes the RAYs to malfunction, and Olga sacrifices herself in an attempt to allow Raiden to escape from Solidus.